How to Get Pregnant

 4. Consider Pre-conception Planning

-Preconception planning involves assessing your overall health, identifying lifestyle changes that can improve your chances of a healthy pregnancy and then set about a plan of action of implementing these changes.
+Preconception planning involves assessing your overall health.
+As well as identifying lifestyle changes that can improve your chances of a healthy pregnancy.
+Then set about a plan of action of implementing these changes.

 What Not To Do When Trying to Get Pregnant